Iranian diaspora: Socioeconomic status

-Nearly 60 percent of Iranians abroad have earned at least an undergraduate degree, and have one of the highest rates of self-employment among immigrant groups.
+Nearly 60 percent of Iranians abroad have earned at least an undergraduate degree.
+They have some of the highest rates of self-employment among immigrant groups.
 Many have founded their own companies, including Isaac Larian, the founder of MGA Entertainment, and Pierre Omidyar, who founded eBay in 1995 in San Jose, California.
-Iranian households earn on average $87,288 annually, and are ranked ninth by income in the United States.
+Iranian households in the United States earned on average $87,288 annually as of 2018, and are ranked ninth by income.